alkue-com/prompts-mcp/README.md

 }
 ```

-The location of the `mcp.json` file depends on your operating system and client.
+The location of the `mcp.json` file depends on your client and operating system.

 ### Configuration